-- Attend public meetings: The Mississippi TIG will host a meeting for the public at least once a year. - Suggest project ideas: The public can suggest project ideas (e.g. on the trustees' website).
-The public will be notified when the TIG is starting restoration planning, and may be updated on those efforts. - Comment on draft restoration plans: The public will have the opportunity to comment on draft restoration plans as they are released (as with the first draft restoration plan). - Other engagement opportunities: The restoration projects may trigger other laws and regulations that provide the public with opportunities to engage. - Sign up for updates: To keep informed about what's happening in the Mississippi TIG (and the other restoration processes in Mississippi), you can sign up for updates at www.restore.ms (scroll down the page to "Sign up to receive the latest updates").
+- Attend public meetings: The Mississippi TIG will host a meeting for the public at least once a year.
+The last meeting took place in November 2018. - Suggest project ideas: The public can suggest project ideas (e.g., on the trustees' website).
+The public will be notified when the TIG is starting restoration planning, and may be updated on those efforts. - Comment on draft restoration plans: The public will have the opportunity to comment on draft restoration plans as they are released (as it did with the first draft restoration plan).

+- Other engagement opportunities: The restoration projects may trigger other laws and regulations that provide the public with opportunities to engage. - Sign up for updates: To keep informed about what's happening in the Mississippi TIG, as well as the other restoration processes in Mississippi, you can sign up for updates at www.restore.ms (scroll down the page to "Sign up to receive email updates about Restoration News").